Grounds for Termination

 Is a Separation Agreement required or considered best practice?

-It is common practice (especially for higher-up employees) that the parties to an employment contract would conclude a separation agreement stipulating, i.e. the amount of the indemnity in lieu and that the employee waives any other claim he may have.
+This is not mandatory, but it is common practice (especially for higher-up employees) that the parties to an employment contract would conclude a separation agreement stipulating, i.e., the amount of the indemnity in lieu and that the employee waives any other claim he may have.

 What are the standard provisions of a Separation Agreement?